Miss Colorado's Teen

 The Miss Colorado's Teen competition is the pageant that selects the representative of the U.S. state of Colorado in the Miss America's Teen pageant.

-Madelynn Nackerud of Westminster was crowned Miss Colorado's Teen on June 14, 2025 at the Newman Center for the Performing Arts in Denver, Colorado.
-She will compete at Miss America's Teen 2026 pageant at a time and date to be announced by the organization.
+Michelle Mann of Parker was crowned Miss Colorado's Teen on June 13, 2026, at the Bunker Auditorium in the Green Center at the Colorado School of Mines in Golden, Colorado.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

-In January of 2023, the official name of the pageant was changed from Miss Colorado’s Outstanding Teen, to Miss Colorado’s Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Colorado’s Outstanding Teen, to Miss Colorado’s Teen, in accordance with the national pageant.

 Results summary

 The following is a visual summary of the results present in table seen below.
 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.